Search

 • Ensure workers and worker representatives are consulted and can actively participate in developing and maintaining the program.

-• Include OH&S activities and initiatives in the overall business plans.
+• Include health and safety activities and initiatives in the overall business plans.

 • Make health and safety part of the business culture of your organization.

-Examples of questions to ask to show a director's or senior management's involvement and compliance in OH&S could include:
+Examples of questions to ask to show a director's or senior management's involvement and compliance could include:

 • Do managers with operational roles have a copy of all of the applicable current legislation?

-• Do all senior managers understand the hazards in the workplace, and the health and safetly program in place to prevent harm from those hazards?
-The level of involvement will vary with the individuals' role when overseeing workers.
+• Do all senior managers understand the hazards in the workplace, and the health and safety program in place to prevent harm from those hazards?
+The level of involvement will vary with the individual's role when overseeing workers.

-• Have all managers reviewed OH&S policies and procedures for the operations they are responsible for, and regularly confirm these policies and procedures are up to date?
+• Have all managers reviewed policies and procedures for the operations they are responsible for and regularly confirm these policies and procedures are current?
 Document this review.

-• Have managers reviewed the summary reports done to document compliance of the health and safety system within the company?
-Does the system meet all applicable standards?
+• Have managers reviewed the summary reports created to document compliance with the company's health and safety program?
+Does the program meet all applicable legislation and standards?
 Document this review.

-• Is there an annual review of the safety system to ensure compliance with any legislative changes, or changes due to incident investigation or other safety improvement measures?
+• Is there an annual review of the health and safety program to make sure there is compliance with any legislative changes, or changes due to incident investigation or other safety improvement measures?
 How are these changes enacted and confirmed?

-• Have managers ensured new and transferred employees receive complete safety orientation training?
-Is there on-going training for all employees?
+• Have managers ensured new and transferred workers receive complete safety orientation training?
+Is there ongoing training for all workers?
 Document training efforts and results.

 • Is there confirmation that supervisors are monitoring to ensure policies and procedures are followed?
-Document this step.
+Document these actions.

 • Are site visits by directors or senior managers (operations) documented?
 If directives are given, is there a record and follow-up?